Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Outcome: The resident will evaluate and instruct at least 75 low vision patients for electronic magnification systems.

-Objective 4: The resident will develop expertise in low vision patient evaluation and prescription of prism.
+Objective 4: The resident will develop expertise in low vision patient evaluation and prescription of prism for purpose of field enhancement or field relocation.

 Objective 5: The resident will develop expertise in low vision patient evaluation and prescription of optical filters.